DaintyJet/VChat_GTER_EggHunter/README.md

 	/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 400
 	```
 	* This will allow us to inject a new return address at that location.
-2. Run the [exploit1.py](./SourceCode/exploit1.py) to inject the cyclic pattern into the Vunlserver program's stack and observe the EIP register.
+2. Run the [exploit1.py](./SourceCode/exploit1.py) to inject the cyclic pattern into the Vulnserver program's stack and observe the EIP register.

 	<img src="Images/I9.png" width=600>